airportpeople/trellicopter/README.md

 To [leave](https://learn.adafruit.com/welcome-to-circuitpython/the-repl), press **Ctrl + D**. *Note: you may need to press **Ctrl + C** to stop whatever script is happening, if you like.*

-# MIDI and Editing Workflow
+# Setup Workflow

+**This repository is meant to emulate what is loaded on the trellicopter.**

 The current `code.py` file works to create a simple MIDI grid which sends MIDI on channel 1, and receives from channels 2, 3, and 4.
 When a MIDI message is received (within range), the respective button will light up.